25prabhu10/notes/docs/Languages/JavaScript/TypeScript/TypeScript.md

 > Note: once a variable is set to null, will it give error if we assign different value to it.

-#### TYPE SYSTEM
+### Type System

-> A set of rules that a type checker uses to assign types to your program.
+A set of rules that a type checker uses to assign types to your program.

->
-> In general, it is good style to let TypeScript infer as many types as it can for you, keeping explicitly typed code to a minimum.
+- In general, it is good style to let TypeScript infer as many types as it can for you, keeping explicitly typed code to a minimum.

 ```typescript
 // array of heterogeneous data